awaybreaktoday/docker-comfyui-amd/README.md

 **Ready to generate amazing AI art and videos with ComfyUI on AMD GPUs! 🎨🚀**

-*Optimized for ROCm 6.4.4 with full consumer GPU support* *Built with Docker Build Cloud for professional-grade CI/CD* *Enhanced with video generation, Ollama integration, and advanced vision models*
+*Optimized for ROCm 6.4.4 with full consumer GPU support* *Built for local ROCm environments—publish once, run anywhere* *Enhanced with video generation, Ollama integration, and advanced vision models*